MIXING & EFFECTS

 - Audio INPUT delay compensation (C) - Use to fix cases where recorded audio, is out of sync with internal events.
 Normally, use positive values to move the audio to the left (earlier), since most external audio inputs are delayed, or negative values to shift recorded audio to the right (later) if it is ahead of internal events.
 There is also a global control for changing recorded input alignment on the Audio Settings > Playback Tracking > Offset.

-PDC is required when plugins (instrument or effects) have processing delays that put their audio out of sync with other audio in the project.
+PDC is required when plugins (instruments or effects) have processing delays that put their audio out of sync with other audio in the project.
 Most commonly effects introduce these unwanted delays and this causes the audio on their Mixer Track out of sync with other Mixer Tracks.
-PDC works by adding this same delay to all other Mixer tracks, to bring them into sync again.
+PDC works by adding a delay of the same value to all other Mixer tracks, to bring them into sync again.
 When several plugins introduce unwanted delay on several Mixer Tracks then multiple compensations are required so that all the tracks end up in sync when the audio reaches the Master Mixer track.
+NOTE: There is a separate option under the Mixer menu

 - Automatic PDC (Orange icon) - Use the Plugin delay compensation > Automatic option on the Mixer menu.
 This will automatically update PDC settings as plugin delay is detected or changes, no further input is needed from you.
 If APDC fails (usually because a plugin is not reporting its latency correctly), you can manually set PDC (Left-click the PDC icons on Mixer tracks or use the menu as shown at B above).
 Manual PDC settings will be treated as offsets to Automatic PDC, unless Automatic PDC is off.